MischaU8/yumyum/fillets/fillets-and-chamfers_rmRpD5ybchk.md

-will create chamfers right click to commit you can quickly remove a fillet or chamfer by simply selecting it and using the keyboard shortcut X oh look at the time thank you
+will create chamfers right click to commit you can quickly remove a fillet or chamfer by simply selecting it and using the keyboard shortcut X